gesantel/LearningSobel/README.md

 # Learning Sobel

-The goal of this project was to see how well different architectures learn the 2D size 3x3 Sobel filter.
-The goal was to build a phase diagram on the parameter space with respect to error error.
+The goal of this project was to see how well different architectures learn the size k Sobel filter for k = 3,5,7,9.
+We add gaussian noise w/ std deviations sigma =  0,.1, .5, .2.
+We construct phase diagrams for our architectures on the parameter spaces for k and noise.

-In progress